ubports/docs.ubports.com/porting/introduction/Intro.rst

 Introduction to porting
 =======================

-This first section will introduce you to the specifics of porting Ubuntu Touch to an Android device.
-Note that it is written with the general public in mind, not primarily the experienced porting developer.
-In subsequent sections we have made an effort to differentiate by keeping the main text more concise in order to meet the needs of the more experienced reader, while providing links to supplementary reading for the less experienced.
+This specifies porting Ubuntu Touch to an Android device for the general public.
+Subsequent sections are differentiated by keeping the main text more concise for more experienced reader, providing supplementary reading links for the less experienced.

-The guide as a whole is written as a sequence of steps describing how an ideal port might proceed.
-However, porting is unpredictable and messy.
-Every device is different and in reality you will likely iterate and revisit some steps, skip over other steps and uncover new and undocumented challenges.
+As sequence of steps this guide details how an ideal port might proceed.
+Porting is however unpredictable and messy.
+Every device and reader is different, so iterate, revisit, skip over other steps, document, uncover and solve new and undocumented challenges.

 .. _What-is-Ubuntu-Touch:

 What is Ubuntu Touch?
 ---------------------

-Ubuntu Touch is an open source operating system for mobile devices.
-It can be ported to devices that originally shipped with Android OS.
-Alas, the majority of these devices are dependent to some degree on proprietary software.
+Ubuntu Touch is a libre software operating system for mobile devices.
+It can be ported to devices originally shipped with Android.
+The majority of these devices are dependent to some degree on proprietary software.

 .. _Vendor_blobs:

-To be specific, device vendors tend to keep the code that speaks directly to the device hardware (the low level device drivers) proprietary.
+Device vendors tend to keep the (the low-level device driver) code that speaks directly to the device hardware proprietary.
 These components are commonly called the `vendor 'blobs' (Binary Large OBjects) <https://en.wikipedia.org/wiki/Proprietary_device_driver>`_.
-The vendor blobs need to be incorporated into an Ubuntu Touch port.
-Note that these components are specific not only to each device, but also to each Android version.
-It is therefore necessary to secure the correct version of these components when building a port.
+You must find vendor blobs specific to your device model for the correct version of Android and incorporated them into your Ubuntu Touch port.

 This is why Ubuntu Touch cannot be built completely from source code for most commercial devices.
 Instead, porting the system to these devices involves integrating the previously mentioned vendor blobs into the rest of the system, which can be built from source.

 The next component of Ubuntu Touch is a pre-compiled root filesystem which needs to be installed on the device.
 This component does not communicate directly with the device hardware.
 Instead, this communication is mediated by a Hardware Abstraction Layer (HAL) which needs to be built for each specific device, because each device has its specific hardware architecture.
 This component is called Halium  and is available in different versions (5.1 which is largely obsolete, 7.1, 9 and 10 as of writing) corresponding to different Android versions.

-The `Halium project <https://halium.org/>`_ enables Linux systems to run on Android hardware.
+The `Halium project <https://halium.org/>`_ lets Linux run on Android hardware.
 It is a joint effort by multiple mobile operating systems, notably Lune OS and UBports.

-UBports porting builds on top of Halium porting.
-Consequently, you will be using both the Halium porting guide and the UBports porting guide.
-At times it may also be helpful to test with one of the other operating systems to debug a problem from different angles.
+UBports porting is made possible on top of Halium porting.
+Consequently, you will be using both the Halium-, and UBports porting guide.
+It may also be helpful to test one of the other operating systems to debug a problem from more angles.

-Halium is an indispensible part of an Ubuntu Touch port and is available in the form of open source software.
-Developing a new version of Halium is a very considerable task which is why only a few versions of Halium are available.
+Halium is an indispensible part of an Ubuntu Touch port.
+Developing a new version of the Halium is a very considerable libre software task, which is why only a few versions of Halium are available.
 Each port of Ubuntu Touch has to be based on one of the available Halium versions and vendor blobs from the corresponding Android version.
-See the first two columns of the table below for details.
+(Detailed in the first two columns of the table below.)

-Thus an Ubuntu Touch port is composed of the these components:
+The three components of an Ubuntu Touch port:
     * The Ubuntu Touch (UT) root filesystem (rootfs)
     * `Halium <https://halium.org/>`_ (contained in the boot and system images)
     * The vendor blobs

-You, the porter, need to build Halium (in part or in whole, depending on :ref:`porting method <Porting-methods>`) and install this together with the Ubuntu Touch rootfs in order to create a functioning Ubuntu Touch port.
+You, the porter, must build Halium (in part or in whole, depending on :ref:`porting method <Porting-methods>`) and install this together with the Ubuntu Touch rootfs to create a functioning port of Ubuntu Touch for your device.

 .. _Android-and-Halium-versions:

 Android and Halium versions
 ---------------------------

-Halium is built using source code for a modified version of the Android operating system called LineageOS (see `the LineageOS website <https://lineageos.org/>`_ and `wiki <https://wiki.lineageos.org/>`_).
-The required source code is available online and needs to be downloaded and configured to build the correct Halium version for each individual device port.
+Halium is built using source code for a modified version of the Android operating system called LineageOS (more in `the LineageOS website <https://lineageos.org/>`_ and `wiki <https://wiki.lineageos.org/>`_).
+Download and configure the required source code to build the correct Halium version for each individual device port.
 The table below shows which versions are required for the different Halium versions.

 ===============  ==============  ================
 Android version  Halium version  Lineage OS (LOS)